Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### ![Maelstrom](impaled/Maelstrom.png) Maelstrom

-The Maelstrom is a creative-only item that allows you to launch Tridents from your inventory without charging time but instead a cooldown afterwards, allowing for faster reactions.
+The Maelstrom is a creative-only item which allows you to launch Tridents from your inventory without charging time but instead a cooldown afterwards, allowing for a faster reaction time and better handling of multiple tridents.
 It can be enchanted with Unbreaking, Mending and Efficiency, the latter to reduce the cooldown.